-Sophia made the first UK recording of Florence Price’s piano concerto with the BBC National Orchestra of Wales, broadcast on BBC Radio 3.
-She has also recorded Shostakovich’s piano concerto Op.
-35 with the Scottish Ensemble for Linn Records and over 30 chamber music discs for a host of labels including Guild, Resonus, Dutton/Epoch, Naxos, ASV and Champs Hill.
+Sophia Rahman made the first UK recording of Florence Price’s piano concerto with the BBC National Orchestra of Wales, broadcast on BBC Radio 3.
+She has recorded Shostakovich’s piano concerto Op.
+35 with the Scottish Ensemble for Linn Records and around forty chamber music discs for a host of international labels including CPO, Guild, Resonus, Dutton/Epoch, ASV and Champs Hill.

 Sophia has appeared in recital with distinguished cellist and Hon.
 Patron of the Whittington Festival, Steven Isserlis, violinist Augustin Hadelich, oboist Alex Klein, clarinettist Karl Leister and the celebrated tenor Mark Padmore, as well as working regularly with her multi-talented partner, the violinist, violist and conductor Andres Kaljuste.